Native Horticultural Symposium 2014

-Scores of species of California native plants well-suited for our gardens and wildlife will be on sale at Hidden Villa Ranch from 10:00 a.m. to 3:00 p.m. on May 3.
-Speak to experts about lawn alternatives such as native perennials, wildflowers, and grasses.
+Scores of species of California native plants well-suited for our gardens and wildlife will be on sale at Hidden Villa Ranch from 10:00 a.m. to 3:00 p.m. on October 18.
 Native plant books, posters, and note cards will also be on sale.

 This sale is organized by the Santa Clara Valley chapter of the California Native Plant Society (CNPS).
 Hidden Villa Ranch is located at 26870 Moody Road, Los Altos Hills, 2 miles west of I-280.
 Come early for the best selection.
 Cash, check, or credit cards are accepted.
 Bring boxes to carry purchases home.
 Free parking.
 No pets.